pricemotion/magento2/README.md

 * [Installation & user
   guide](https://docs.google.com/document/d/e/2PACX-1vS8n18Itwb_BeQw_7UvWTTOcpl_iXJLARzak6MPqX7JlNjGOoaS-WH9Cbyhroy3f9YInV3GbtvtsVSS/pub)

+We recommend installing the extension via GitHub, because Magento Marketplace releases are frequently delayed by Magento's review.

-## Direct installation from Github
+## Direct installation from GitHub

-In order to install the development version, or a new version that has not yet been published on Magento Marketplace, you may use Composer to directly install the extension from Github.
+In order to install the development version, or a new version that has not yet been published on Magento Marketplace, you may use Composer to directly install the extension from GitHub.

-Edit your `composer.json` and add the Github repository to the top of the `repositories` section:
+Edit your `composer.json` and add the GitHub repository to the top of the `repositories` section:

 ~~~